 - Indicate the critical path with a bold line.

-How to Perform Forward & Backward Pass Calculations?
+Critical Path Method Forward & Backward Pass Calculations

 In critical path method, forward pass and backward pass calculations indicate the amount of scheduling flexibility.
 This calculates important parameters like early start, early finish, late start and late finish of each activity node.